ifsantos/misc/linux-smb/authorized-user-on-a-share.md

 5. Restart the samba server after the changes with:

         sudo service smbd restart

-or
+        # or
         sudo systemctl restart smbd.service

-6. After the changes
+6. After the changes, reload the configs:

         smbcontrol all reload-config

 Enjoy your authoryzed shared folder!

+Thanks :)